rciddagoni/TECO-code-coverage/README.md

 - measures code coverage for js,ts and html files (statement coverage)
 - live report updating
 - compatible with automated and manual tests
+- language independent - your tests can be written in anything
 - automatically injects instrumentation function into JS by using provided REGEX + injects .TS module if you are instrumenting typescript source
 - works with Angular2 (Typescript)
 - web based dashboard for viewing coverage reports, written in flask